akileez/npinit/README.md

     -v, --version       output the version number

+    -d, --dry           dry run displaying metadata used for generation

     -n, --new           new private module. for use without a packageName. the default packageName `testproj###` will be assigned. random number `###` generated to avoid potential conflicts.